taylorjg/Monads/README.md

 ## Description

 I am currently learning Haskell and trying to understand monads.
-As part of this learning process, I am started playing around with monads in C#.
+As part of this learning process, I started playing around with monads in C#.

-Although it wasn't really the original intention, it occurred to me that what I had implemented might actually form a useful monad library.
+Although it wasn't the original intention, it occurred to me that what I had implemented might actually form a useful monad library.

 I have implemented the following monads:

 * Maybe
 * Either
 * State
 * Reader

+I created my own simple <code>Unit</code> type to represent Haskell's <code>()</code> type.

 I have also implemented some of the common monad functions: